Clever Kitchen Storage Ideas

 - Clear the counter-top – Your countertops are the most likely place for clutter to take hold.
 Clear the way with charming shelving, such as an over-the-sink shelf that looks as lovely as it is practical.

 - Storage ideas for pots and pans – Your kitchen’s footprint isn’t likely to have a whole lot of options for expansion, so look to walls and your ceiling to find extra storage possibilities.
-Hang a pot rack and move your pots and pans out of a cabinet to free up that space for other items.
+For example, hang a pot rack and move your pots and pans out of a cabinet to free up that space for other items.
 Likewise, look for unused storage space above your oven or refrigerator that can be turned into a shelf or cabinet.
-A pot rack can put pots and pans up and out of the way while freeing up much-needed space in your cabinets.
+For example, a pot rack can put pots and pans up and out of the way while freeing up much-needed space in your cabinets.

 - Find your center – If the center of your kitchen has space, add a portable kitchen island or a rolling kitchen cart with shelving and drawers.
-It’s a perfect place for all those things you need often – your favorite cookbooks, those mixing bowls you use constantly, etc.
+It’s a perfect place for all those things you often need – your favorite cookbooks, those mixing bowls you constantly use, etc.

 - Bring on the baskets –The kitchen is filled with small little tools, such as cookie cutters, melon ballers, cake decorating supplies, mixing blades, and more.
 Easily organize and wrangle them with the help of baskets, then slide them onto shelves or atop cabinets.

 - Think skinny –Do you have a skinny bit of space in your kitchen, often right beside the refrigerator or cabinets?
-Turn it into pantry space with a portable kitchen pantry.
+Turn it into a pantry space with a portable kitchen pantry.
 Just roll it into the tight space and roll it out to get your supplies when you need them.
 This is a great place to store canned goods or an extensive spice collection.